This page lists many of the ferns that I have featured in articles I have written for pumpkinbeth.com

 Asparagus setaceus is such a delicate and attractive fern.
 I know that some folk find Asparagus setaceus tricky to grow, so I was keen to include this Asparagus setaceus specimen in the BiOrbAir to see how well it grew.
 I positioned the Asparagus setaceus specimen at the back of my planting, hoping it would grow well inside this terrarium and … Continue Reading →

 Asplenium nidus ‘Crispy Wave’ (PBR) is a fantastic fern to include inside a terrarium.
-As the new fronds of Asplenium nidus ‘Crispy Wave’ (PBR) age, the fronds develop the wavy character and habit that this fern is known for.
-Asplenium nidus ‘Crispy Wave’ (PBR) is sometimes known by its common name of the Japanese Asplenium Fern. … Continue Reading →
+As the new fronds of Asplenium nidus ‘Crispy Wave’ (PBR) grow and begin to age, the fronds develop the wavy character and habit that this fern is known for.
+Asplenium nidus ‘Crispy Wave’ (PBR) is sometimes known by its common name of … Continue Reading →

 This Athyrium species is a small sized, terrestrial fern that’s endemic to Madagascar and Africa.
 This fern enjoys humid conditions and grows to about 15cm in height.